CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 ## [ ] _*+GITHUB*_ Merge the corpus configuration branch to branch {{master}}
 # [ ] _*+MANAGE*_ Have the updated {{master}} branch installed on the production Korp server: fill in an instance of [the Jira issue "_shortname_: Install the corpus package on the Korp server" | https://github.com/CSCfi/Kielipankki-utilities/edit/master/docs/corpus_publishing_tasklist.md#csc_korp ] and assign it forward
 # [ ] _*+GITHUB*_ Add news about this new corpus to the Korp newsdesk ([https://github.com/CSCfi/Kielipankki-korp-frontend/tree/news/master])
+# [ ] _*MANAGE*_ Notify the colleagues who are responsible for publishing the Portal news that the content is now available.
 \\
 ```